 When comparing real estate vs. stocks, we see that taxes were one reason real estate was the preferred investment.
 The US tax system is filled with numerous benefits designed specifically for real estate investors.
 This best-selling book is a tax guide that explains best practices to minimize taxes and maximize your wealth while investing in real estate.

-The book helps you understand how owning income-producing properties affect your taxes and steps to use your rental properties to reduce your taxable income legally.
+The Book on Tax Strategies for the Savvy Real Estate Investor helps you understand how owning income-producing properties affect your taxes and steps to use your rental properties to reduce your taxable income legally.
 Although the book covers topics like QBI for rental properties, depreciation, 1031 exchanges, self-directed IRAs, opportunity zones, write-offs, etc., the best practices included in the book are easy to understand and apply.

 They also go over how to cut your taxes this year and ways to keep making it easier for the next tax season and beyond.
 So what they do is assist you to save thousands of dollars by having good tax strategies in place.